-One of the things you should do in Oregon is to explore Crater Lake by hiking along the rim and through the National Park.
+Oregon is full of trails for all levels of difficulty, from easy to very challenging.
 The Pacific Crest Trail runs through Oregon for those who want to spend a month hiking on the “wild” side.
-The Oregon coast is another absolutely incredible place to walk with tidal pools, whale watching, and rugged coastal views.
-On the other hand, in central Oregon, the McKenzie River Trail takes hikers to waterfalls, hot springs, ancient lava flows, and crystal clear waters.
+The Oregon coast offers tidal pools, whale watching, and rugged coastal views.
+The McKenzie River Trail takes hikers to waterfalls, hot springs, ancient lava flows, and crystal clear waters.